Learning Concepts, Not Tokens: Self-Supervised Semantic Alignment for Language Models: Related Work

 \section{Related Work}

-NTP's tendency to reward only exact token matches has been shown to penalize correct concepts, distort token rankings, and produce undesirable behaviors \cite{holtzman2021surface, shani2023towards, iyer2026beyond, liu2026profit}. \citet{bender-koller-2020-climbing} argue that this surface-level focus limits a model's ability to learn true semantics, emphasizing the distinction between meaning and form.
-Empirical work supports this, showing that NTP and teacher-forcing can fail on tasks requiring entailment, planning, or multiple valid continuations \cite{bachmannpitfalls, merrill2024can}.
-Together, these suggest that fluent generation does not necessarily imply semantic understanding.
+NTP's reliance on exact token matching can penalize correct concepts, distort token rankings, and produce undesirable behaviors \cite{holtzman2021surface, shani2023towards, iyer2026beyond, liu2026profit}. \citet{bender-koller-2020-climbing} argue that this surface-level focus limits semantic understanding, a claim supported by failures of NTP and teacher forcing on tasks requiring entailment, planning, or multiple valid continuations \cite{bachmann2024pitfalls, merrill2024can}.
+Together, these findings suggest that fluent generation does not necessarily imply semantic understanding.